palmerusaf/resume/WIP-doc.md

 #### Finalized bullets

 - "Used TDD to write 35 tests covering 3 modules and 16 functions, resulting in SOLID code that was easier to change and reason about"
+- "Applied Martin Fowler's Refactoring principles, including the Two Hats and Incremental Refactoring principles, to systematically refactor a disorganized codebase.
+As a result, a new feature, the random ship placement button, was implemented in just 15 minutes.